-KCSiE 2022 highlights that "Technology and risks and harms related to it evolve and change rapidly.
+KCSiE 2023 highlights that "Technology, and risks and harms related to it, evolve and change rapidly.
 Schools and colleges should consider carrying out an annual review of their approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.
-A free online safety self-review tool for schools can be found via the 360 safe website".
+A free online safety self-review tool for schools can be found via the 360 safe website or LGfL online safety audit."